 Between owning more than one business, health coaching, and teaching Pilates full time there's not a lot of time to breathe, use the bathroom, set up for my next clients, grab a beverage, or even eat.
-So, when I put this recipe together “Powerhouse (just another name for your abdominals) Balls” seemed like a good fit.
-(Core.
-Center.
-Cage.
-Who knew our abdominal muscles could have so many names?)

 The best thing about these tasty little things is that they are just like Pilates - totally customizable!
 Allergic to nuts?
 Sub in seed butter.
 Have bad knees?
 Pilates has modifications, props, and variations for that.
 Not into chocolate (seriously Karen?)?
 Omit it and add some raisins.
 Lots of tension in your neck?
 Leave your head, neck, and shoulders down.

-These Powerhouse Balls are super easy to make with ingredients that I almost always have on hand.
+Be Well Bites are super easy to make with ingredients that I almost always have on hand.
 (Check out my recent post for tips on how to prep your pantry.)
 Just blend and roll them into balls.
 If you need to save time, you can press the mixture onto a parchment-covered baking sheet, and cut them up into bars.
 They are the perfect make-ahead recipe to keep on hand for healthy snacking anywhere and anytime.

-Chocolate Chip & Cranberry Powerhouse Balls
+Chocolate Chip & Cranberry Be Well Bites

 2 cups gluten-free rolled oats